microsoft/onnxruntime-genai/examples/python/phi-3-vision.md

 ## 0. Pre-requisites

-Please ensure you have the following `pip` packages installed to create the ONNX models.
+Please ensure you have the following Python packages installed to create the ONNX models.

 - `huggingface_hub[cli]`
 - `numpy`